A Cartesian grid-based boundary integral method for moving interface problems: Moving interface problems

 \subsection{The Hele-Shaw flow}

-We consider an exterior moving interface problem of the Hele-Shaw flow that describes the motion of an air bubble in a radial Hele-Shaw cell.
-The moving interface $\Gamma$ separates the full space $\mathbb{R}^2$ into an air domain $\Omega^+$ and an oil domain $\Omega^-$.
-In the air domain, the pressure is assumed to be constant, which we may take to be zero.
-In the oil domain, the fluid velocity $\mathbf{u}$ and pressure $p$ satisfy Darcy's law, together with the incompressibility constraint:
+The first problem we consider is the Hele-Shaw flow, which describes the motion of the interface between two immiscible viscous fluids in a Hele-Shaw cell—a thin gap between two parallel plates.
+The interface, denoted by $\Gamma$, separates the entire space $\mathcal{U}=\mathbb{R}^2$ into an air domain $\Omega^+$ and an oil domain $\Omega^-$.
+Let $\mathbf{u}$ and $p$ be the fluid velocity and pressure in the oil domain, respectively.
+The flow of the oil is assumed to be incompressible and satisfies Darcy's law, namely,

 where $M=\frac{b^2}{12\mu}$ is the mobility of the fluid, $b$ is the gap width of the Hele-Shaw cell, and $\mu$ is the viscosity.
-Consider constant injection of air at the origin,
+The pressure in the air domain is assumed to be constant, which we may take to be zero.
+External air is injected at the origin, leading to a singular source term:

-where $J\geq 0$ is a constant injection rate and $\delta$ is the Dirac delta function modeling the air injection.
-Combining equations \eqref{eqn:hele-shaw-1} and \eqref{eqn:hele-shaw-2}, and assuming $M=1$, we obtain the Poisson equation for the pressure
+where $J\geq 0$ is a constant injection rate and $\delta$ is the Dirac delta function.
+Combining equations \eqref{eqn:hele-shaw-1} and \eqref{eqn:hele-shaw-2}, and setting $M=1$, we obtain the Poisson equation for the pressure

-Although the Dirac delta function in the right-hand side of \eqref{eqn:PoissonEqn} vanishes in $\Omega^-$, it prescribes the behavior of the solution at infinity $p = -J\ln |\mathbf{x}| + C + o(1)$ as $|\mathbf{x}|\rightarrow\infty$, where $C$ is a constant ambient pressure.
-On the moving interface $\Gamma$, the pressure is given by the Laplace-Young condition
+While the Dirac delta function on the right-hand side of \eqref{eqn:PoissonEqn} vanishes in $\Omega^-$, it prescribes the behavior of the solution at infinity $p = -J\ln |\mathbf{x}| + C + o(1)$ as $|\mathbf{x}|\rightarrow\infty$, where $C$ is a constant ambient pressure.
+The surface tension of the air-oil interface is described by the Laplace-Young condition,

-where $\sigma>0$ is the surface tension coefficient and $\kappa$ is the local curvature of $\Gamma$.
+where $\sigma>0$ is the surface tension coefficient and $\kappa$ is the curvature of $\Gamma$.
 In addition, the motion of the moving interface $\Gamma$ follows the kinematic condition